amaiya/onprem/README.md

       warnings.warn(f'The model you supplied is {self.model_name}, an external service (i.e., not on-premises). '+\

 This OpenAI [`LLM`](https://amaiya.github.io/onprem/llm.base.html#llm)
-instance can now be used with as the engine for most features in OnPrem.LLM (e.g., RAG, information extraction, summarization, etc.).
+instance can now be used for most features in OnPrem.LLM (e.g., RAG, information extraction, summarization, etc.).
 Here we simply use it for general prompting:

 ``` python
 saved_result = llm.prompt('List three cute  names for a cat and explain why each is cute.')